 Terry’s release from his Islamic Jihad captors made international news in 1991.
 How did he survive the mental torment of solitary confinement?
 What resources did his faith provide during the ordeal?
 Who has he become in the years since?
-Those are some of the questions I to put to Terry, and the unfolding story proved riveting.
+Those are some of the questions I put to Terry, and the unfolding story proved riveting.

 Describe that day in 1987 when you, as the Church of England’s envoy, were taken hostage.
 It must be indelibly locked in your mind.

 I remember the day very well.
 I went back into Beirut at a time of extreme difficulty.
 I still remember that I thought my chances of being captured, or even being killed, were very high.
 But I went back for very clear reasons.
 I had been a victim of political duplicity and I wasn’t going to fall victim to that, if I could help it, any further.
 Secondly, the hostages that I knew were extremely distressed and I felt that there was just a chance that something might be done.

 I went back.
 I was promised safe conduct by the captors of the hostages and they broke their promise.
 I spent about four-and-a-half years in solitary confinement and another six months in the company of other hostages.

 Describe that sense of betrayal by your captors.